Help for Professionals

 - Professional Training.
 Please visit our training page and we can also deliver bespoke courses

 - Partnership approaches.
 If you have a project that you would like to work in partnership with us on please contact us.
 We engage in several partnership models of work and joint bids

-Domestic Violence Prevention Programmes
+Domestic Abuse Prevention Programmes

 We deliver a range of programmes aimed at encouraging healthy, non abusive relationships

 Working in partnership with Police to deliver awareness raising workshops